 In all honesty, it will probably take you a day to walk around the old town, so there really isn’t so much to see or do there.
 But it’s a cool (and cheap) city to chill for a day or so before continuing along the coast.

 I can recommend the following hotels depending, on your budget, and where you want to be in Santa Marta.
 I have personally stayed at all of them.

 The Best Vacation Spots in Colombia

-For me, Salento really is the best of Colombia.
-Ok ok so it’s pretty touristy, everyone speaks English, which was weird and it’s a backpackers paradise.
+For me, Salento really is the best in Colombia.
+Ok ok so it’s pretty touristy, everyone speaks English, which was weird and it’s a backpacker’s paradise.
 But I don’t care.
-I planned to go for 2 days, I ended up there for a week just chilling drinking coffee and watching the day go by from the Coffee Tree Hostel.
+I planned to go for 2 days, I ended up there for a week just chilling drinking coffee, and watching the day go by from the Coffee Tree Hostel.

 You really must visit Salento if you can and hike to Cocora Valley another of my personal favorite best destinations in Colombia.

 Jardin is like a smaller, less touristy version of Salento (and is only a chaotic 4-5 hour Chiva bus ride away) – so perfect for a little weekend break.
 It is also only a few hours from Medellin, so a great place to get away from the big city.
 This is definitely somewhere to go to chill and experience some nature, with loads of opportunities to hike and some of the yummiest food I had in Colombia.
 But don’t expect any nightlife, we were in bed by 8 pm every night here.